Top Tips to Help your child settling into Primary School

 The Summer and its infamous six week holiday came and went in a whirlwind, and we are now in the early stages of an autumnal September.
 With the end of Summer and the beginning of September, comes a monumental stage in many parents and children’s lives like – the first day of school.
 It can be, at times, every bit as nerve-wracking and difficult for you as it is for them, so helping them to settle into their new school routine can be a bit of a daunting time for all involved.
-If you’re struggling with the early days of school, here are some top tips on how you can help your little one to settle in more easily.
+If you’re struggling with the early days of school, here are some top tips on settling into Primary School.

 Go into the School Before their Start Date

 If you were to sell your house fast and move to a completely new area – what’s the first thing you’d do before you moved there?
 You’d go to the area, explore, and get an idea of what it’s like and where things are.